tabokie/hi-note/docs/learn-to-be-hired/interview.md

         -   one referral at a time
         -   includes cross interview
     -   freezing time more than 0.5 year
-    -   only on-phone interview, set your phone rings!
+    -   mostly on-phone interview, set your phone rings!

 #### Hulu